dusk-network/moat/README.md

 Class: RequestSender
 Methods: send_request
 Submits the request into blockchain.
+It does so by calling a dummy contract method with request as an argument.

 Class: RequestScanner
 Methods:
     scan_transactions,
     scan_last_blocks,
     scan_block_range
-Methods scan requests in a given collection of transactions, in a given range of blocks, or in a given number of most recent blocks.
+Scan requests in a given collection of transactions, contained in a given range of blocks or in a given number of most recent blocks.

 ### citadel queries